-Students whose final projects do not include a significant analytic component (such as a research paper) are required to write a 10- to 12-page analytic statement.
+Students whose final projects do not include a significant analytic component (such as a research paper) are required to write a 10- to 12-page analytic essay.
 (Please number your pages!)

-Although there is no single approach that is appropriate for all majors and projects, a successful analytic statement will generally answer at least some of the following questions:
+Although there is no single approach that is appropriate for all majors and projects, a successful analytic essay will generally answer at least some of the following questions:

 - How was I better prepared to carry out the work for the final project as a result of the courses I took for my IMP major?